emendir/WalytisTechnologies/EndraApp/1-IntroToEndraApp.md

 Package build pipelines have been developed for the following formats:
 ### Linux
-- flatpak
+- flatpak for x86-64

-Coming soon: Nix, AUR
+Coming soon: Nix, AUR, arm86
 ### Android
-- APK
+- APK for arm-64
 ### MacOS
 Coming soon...